- ENG 101: College Composition

 This course is designed as a close reading of literary texts for students preparing to become English majors.
 We will explore how conventions of genre, form and style work in literature and develop a vocabulary for understanding and communicating ideas about literature.
 We will write regularly throughout the semester to practice the critical discourse expected of English majors.

-English 170, Foundations of Literary Analysis, introduces students to concepts and practices that are foundational to the discipline of English and commonly encountered in other disciplines in the humanities.
+Course description: English 170, Foundations of Literary Analysis, introduces students to concepts and practices that are foundational to the discipline of English and commonly encountered in other disciplines in the humanities.
 The focus is twofold.
 We engage in close reading, a practice that includes paying careful attention to the formal and stylistic features of a literary text as well as its thematic content and generic conventions.
 We also develop a vocabulary to discuss the methods, practice, and politics of literary analysis.
 For example, a foundational concept for this course is that every time we respond to a literary text, we construct a “reading” of it.
 While there may be a multiplicity of possible readings of a literary text, this course stresses that for a reading to be convincing or illuminating, it must be well-supported by textual (and often contextual) evidence.
 To this end, English 170 teaches students how to produce specific readings that are as well-articulated as they are well-supported.
 This includes tracing motifs and themes in the texts we read, as well as learning how to recognize and explicitly articulate the perspectives and values that guide what we notice (and/or overlook) as a reader.
 Through regular reading, writing, and research assignments; active, well-informed participation in class discussion; and periodic one-on-one tutorials, students prepare themselves to excel in the English Major and throughout their wider course of university-level study.

 Porter Abbott’s Cambridge Introduction to Narrative (2nd ed.), supplemented by excerpts from Frank Lentricchia and Thomas McLaughlin’s edited volume Critical Terms for Literary Study (2nd ed.), is the central theoretical text for this course.
 Raymond Queneau’s Exercises in Style, James Joyce’s Dubliners, and Marcel Proust’s Swann’s Way are the principal literary texts.